Master Localized Numbers in 5 Minutes

 Time formats localization

-Just as date formats differ, the manner in which time is represented varies from one region to another.
-The differences are mainly centered around the 12-hour versus 24-hour clock format, but there are other nuances too, such as the terms used for AM and PM.
+Just as date formats differ, time formats also vary from one region to another.
+The differences are mainly around the 12-hour vs 24-hour clock but there are other subtleties too like the terms used for AM and PM.

-For instance, the military and many European countries opt for a 24-hour clock, eliminating the need for AM and PM.
-Some countries, on the other hand, use different figures to show this notation.
+For example the military and many European countries use 24-hour clock and don’t need AM and PM.
+Some countries use different figures to show this notation.

 Country/region Time format Example Notation for AM/PM